huaminghuangtw/Evergreen-Notes/Permanent-Notes/fame.md

 ---

-Don't volunteer information.
-Don't tell people more than they need to know.
+Don’t volunteer information.
+Don’t tell people more than they need to know.
 Respect your privacy.

 ---